Quality Connectors Boost Rail Industry Dependability

 Tight budgets are one factor that can interfere with the proper selection of connectors.
 Connectors are often viewed as a low-priced commodity, so some operators may not have a heightened concern for their quality.
 But connector quality matters a great deal, especially in critical transportation systems.
 Without the reliability high-quality components deliver, a connector could become a single point of failure.

 “Small items that don’t appear to have much importance are usually the ones that can cause us the most trouble,” says Moore.
 “There is a saying, ‘The bitterness of poor quality remains long after the sweetness of low price is forgotten.’
 Tight budgets are many times the driver of purchasing decisions, and these decisions are not always aligned with business goals.
 For a freight railroad, these goals can mean maximizing revenue time.
 For transit, these goals can mean shortened headways and on-time arrivals and departures.
 And for intercity passenger rail, the goals are similar: keep revenue-generating trains moving, on time and without incident.
-The need to meet business requirements and goals sometimes conflicts with meeting business budgets, because budgets sometimes get set before the true cost is known.
-But I think we all can agree that buying cheaper may mean higher costs, such as lost revenue, lost reputation, and lost good will, with the result an overall poorer view of the industry.”
+The need to meet business requirements and goals sometimes conflicts with meeting business budgets.
+But buying cheaper may mean higher costs, such as lost revenue, lost reputation, and lost good will.”

 Ruggedized for the Rail Industry